rodhilton/rodhilton.github.io/_posts/2014-07-04-uploading-a-jekyll-site-to-rackspace-cloudfiles.md

  1. Log into Rackspace Cloud Files and create your container.  _You must create your container first, the script will not do that_.

     > **Pro-Tip**: Before you upload anything, set your container's TTL to something other than the default, which is 72 hours.
-Once a file is loaded into the CDN, it seemed to me that, even if you changed your container's TTL after the fact, the TTL change itself wouldn't propogate until after 72 hours.
+Once a file is loaded into the CDN, it seemed to me that, even if you changed your container's TTL after the fact, the TTL change itself wouldn't propagate until after 72 hours.
 Changing it first (I use 15 minutes) before uploading files seemed to fix this issue.

  2. Install `fog` rubygem via `gem install fog`